 Add data to Salesforce

-To add data to Salesforce tables from within the MAUI app, use the below code with the ADO.NET classes:
+To add data to Salesforce tables from within the MAUI app, use the code below with the ADO.NET classes:

 • SalesforceConnection manages connection lifecycle.